 If you have all the above requirements, head over to the FAADroneZone website[https://faadronezone.faa.gov/]

 Step 1: Chose your registration category

-Once you open the FAADroneZone website, you will two category options to choose from.
+Once you open the FAADroneZone website, you will have two category options to choose from.
 If you are going to earn any kind of money from your drones, you should select the first option that says, ” I fly under part 107…”.
 If you are just going to fly for fun, select the 2nd option “I fly under the exception for recreational flyers”

 Remember that the registration numbers are not transferable between the two categories.
-That’ means, if you register your drone for recreational purposes and later on decided to make money from it, you cannot use the same registration number.
+That’ means, if you register your drone for recreational purposes and later on decide to make money from it, you cannot use the same registration number.
 You will have to re-register under the Part-107

 For this article, I will be focusing on the Recreational category registration but the Part-107 registration is not very different from this one.

 Step 2: Make an account

 Once you select your preferred registration category, you will be redirected to a page where you can make your account by providing your e-mail address and your password.